rbaerheim/GO_Kattis/README.md

 # GO_Kattis
-This is where i save my Kattis solutions
+This is where i save my Kattis solutions for the GO programming language.